Short Course in Photography

 In particular, we are keen to accommodate those who have been wounded, injured or sick whilst serving.

-The course will run from 09:00 – 17:30 for a duration of two weeks.
-Additionally, there will be self-guided evening sessions in order to complete work.
+The course will run from Monday to Friday, 09:00 – 17:30 for a duration of two weeks.
+Additionally, there will be self-guided evening sessions in order to complete assignment tasks.

 Where will it be delivered?